The Center

 Advancing knowledge by integrating finance, management, and law

 The Center for Financial Services Innovation (FSI-HSG) was founded by the University of St.Gallen in March 2021.
-Credit Suisse provided initial funding of CHF 10 million to launch the center and establish several professorships.
-It is the founding and strategic partner of the center for the next ten years.
-In addition to Credit Suisse, other partners are to be found for the Center.
+UBS provided initial funding of CHF 10 million to launch the center and establish several professorships.
+It is the founding and strategic partner of the center.
+Other partners are being sought for the Center.

 Goals